sgur/vim-f8/README.md

 `vim-f8` is a Vim plugin that checks the buffer with flake8 when saved.

-[Flake8](http://pypi.python.org/pypi/flake8/) is a wrapper around PyFlakes (static syntax checker), PEP8 (style checker) and Ned's MacCabe script (complexity checker).
+[Flake8](http://pypi.python.org/pypi/flake8/) is a wrapper around PyFlakes, PEP8 and mccabe.

 This plugin also provide flake8 compiler script.